Exploring Different Types Of Bonds: A Complete Guide

 • Municipal bonds offer diversification benefits for portfolios that are heavily invested in stocks or other high-risk asset classes.

-• Some municipal bonds used to finance specific projects such as schools, hospitals, or infrastructure development may generate high-yield than others.
+• Some municipal bonds used to finance specific projects such as schools, hospitals, or infrastructure development may generate higher yields than others.

 In summary, municipal bonds can provide investors with potential tax advantages while also offering diversification benefits and supporting community development.
 However, interest rates on these bonds are lower than those offered on corporate bonds or government securities due to their comparatively low credit risk.